 |Training||Your restaurant must understand that food safety is an integral part of running a food establishment and establish a food safety training program.|

 |Safety procedures||Your restaurant must recognize why food safety regulations are necessary and effective to running a food establishment.|

 You’ll need to rely on your employees to follow your food safety procedures throughout the day as they juggle the demands of serving your customers.
 Failing to keep them up to date on the latest safety procedures and training can jeopardize your restaurant’s reputation.

 Training materials such as videos and recipe cards can be shared via an online portal or network so employees will be able to easily access them anytime they need to.
-Manager can then be updated as to who has completed the training, and who hasn’t.
+Your managers can then be updated as to who has completed the training, and who hasn’t.

 The result: There’s a lot to remember when it comes to food safety processes.
-Digitizing processes such as hands-on one-on-one training and recipes ensures that you’ve got everything in one location.
+Digitizing processes such as hands-on one-on-one training and recipes ensures that you have everything in one location.

 Want to find out more about food safety technologies?

 This article serves as a starting point in learning about what technologies you can use at your restaurant to help with food safety.
 Here are the next steps you should take in your search: